King cobra: Reproduction

 The female is gravid for 50 to 59 days.

 The king cobra is the only snake that builds a nest using dry leaf litter, starting from late March to late May.
-Most nests are located at the base of trees, are up to 55 cm high in the center and 140 cm wide at the base.
+Most nests are located at the base of trees, are up to 55 cm high in the centre and 140 cm wide at the base.
 They consist of several layers and have mostly one chamber, into which the female lays eggs.

 Clutch size ranges from 7 to 43 eggs, with 6 to 38 eggs hatching after incubation periods of 66 to 105 days.
 Temperature inside nests is not steady but varies depending on elevation from 13.5 to 37.4 °C. Females stay by their nests between two and 77 days.
 Hatchlings are between 37.5 and 58.5 cm long and weigh 9 to 38 g.

+The king cobra was shown to be capable of facultative parthenogenesis.
+The parthenogenetic mechanism appears to be a variation of meiosis referred to as terminal fusion automixis in which there is fusion of the meiotic products formed at the anaphase II stage of meiosis.

 The venom of hatchlings is as potent as that of the adults.
 They may be brightly marked, but these colours often fade as they mature.
 They are alert and nervous, being highly aggressive if disturbed.

 The average lifespan of a wild king cobra is about 20 years.

 Venom

-The king cobra's venom consists of cytotoxins and neurotoxins, including alpha-neurotoxins and three-finger toxins.
-Other components have cardiotoxic effects.
-Its venom is produced in anatomical glands named postorbital venom glands.
+Composition

+Venom of the king cobra, produced by the postorbital venom glands, consists primarily of three-finger toxins (3FTx) and snake venom metalloproteinases (SVMPs).

+Of all the 3FTx, alpha-neurotoxins are the predominant and most lethal components when cytotoxins and beta-cardiotoxins also exhibit toxicological activities.
+It is reported that cytotoxicity of its venom varies significantly, depending upon the age and locality of an individual.
+Clinical cardiotoxicity is not widely observed, nor is nephrotoxicity present among patients bitten by this species, presumably due to the low abundance of the toxins.

+SVMPs are the second-most protein family isolated from the king cobra's venom, accounting from 11.9% to 24.4% of total venom proteins.
+The abundance is much higher than that of most cobras which is usually less than 1%.
+This protein family includes principal toxins responsible for vasculature damage and interference with haemostasis, contributing to bleeding and coagulopathy caused by envenomation of vipers.
+While there are such haemorrhagins isolated from the king cobra's venom, they only induce species-sensitive haemorrhagic and lethal activities on rabbits and hares, but with minimal effects on mice.
+Clinical pathophysiology of the king cobra's SVMPs has yet to be well studied, although its substantial quantity suggests involvement in tissue damage and necrosis as a result of inflammatory and proteolytic activities, which are instrumental for foraging and digestive purposes.

+Ohanin, a minor vespryn protein component specific to this species, causes hypolocomotion and hyperalgesia in experimental mice.
+It is believed that it contributes to neurotoxicity on the central nervous system of the victim.